XZairX/Raindrops/README.md

 4. `AND` the `<input>` does not have a factor of 7
 3. `THEN` the method should return `<input>`

 Within the `RaindropTests` class, the Arrange-Act-Assert (AAA) pattern has been employed to standardise the readability and structure of the tests.
-The system under test (SUT) consists of a `Raindrops` class which holds a single `PlingPlangPlong` method that is being tested against in all of the test methods.
+The system under test (SUT) consists of a `Raindrops` class which simply holds a single `PlingPlangPlong` method and nothing more.
 As the SUT does not have a mutable state, the initial Arrange section has been delegated to the class level field `_sut` to allow for it to seamlessly be shared across all test methods without the need for repeated declarations.